MichaelStollBayreuth/EulerProducts/README.md

 # EulerProducts

-An attempt at formalizing facts on Euler products in Lean
+An attempt at formalizing facts on Euler products and L-series more generally in Lean

 Some results have by now made it into Mathlib.